dani007200964/STM32-Class-Factory/README.md

 With this library you can accelerate and simplify the usage of the supported peripherials.
 A lot of library is made to be compatible with Arduino like member functions.

+# Doxygen documentation

+The project has a Doxygen generated documentation.
+It can be found in Doc/html/index.html.
+The theme that used with the documentation can be found [here](https://jothepro.github.io/doxygen-awesome-css/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.